-r information on receiving a sacrament click on the desired sacrament
+For info on receiving a Sacrament, click on the desired sacrament

 THE SACRAMENTS ARE BORN FROM THE PASCHAL MYSTERY